ray-project/ray/doc/source/data/transforming-datasets.rst

   :end-before: __configuring_batch_size_end__

-Increasing ``batch_size`` can result in faster execution by better leveraging SIMD hardware, reducing batch slicing overhead, and overall saturating CPUs/GPUs, but will also result in higher memory utilization, which can lead to out-of-memory failures.
+Increasing ``batch_size`` can result in faster execution by better leveraging SIMD hardware, reducing batch slicing overhead, and overall saturating of CPUs/GPUs, but will also result in higher memory utilization, which can lead to out-of-memory failures.
 If encountering OOMs, decreasing your ``batch_size`` may help.